nifey/VerilogViz/Readme.md

 ## TODO
 - Write verilog circuits to perform the diagram generation on
   - Simple combinational circuits
-      - [ ] Mux
+      - [X] Mux
       - [ ] Half adder
       - [ ] Full adder
       - [ ] Something with all verilog supported basic gates
   - Simple sequential circuits
       - [ ] Ripple counter
-- [ ] Basic GUI and command line parsing
+- [X] Basic GUI and command line parsing
-- [ ] Use pyverilog to parse verilog code
+- [X] Use pyverilog to parse verilog code
 - [ ] Create internal datastructures of nodes and edges
-  - [ ] Modules (input pins, output pins)
+  - [ ] Modules (input pins, output pins, instances)
   - [ ] Wires
 - [ ] Layout the nodes in a neat way using place and route
-  - [ ] Start with a box for the module
+  - [X] Start with a box for the module
-  - [ ] Place equidistant input ports on the left side
+  - [X] Place equidistant input ports on the left side
-  - [ ] Place equidistant output ports on the right side
+  - [X] Place equidistant output ports on the right side
   - [ ] Start from the output ports and move backwards building a tree, that will give you the layer number

 ## Future